av-crypto-security/cloud-infrastructure/k8s/basics-cluster-and-app/application.md

         image: cr.yandex/<registry_id>/ubuntu-nginx:latest
 ```
 Replace <registry_id> with your Container Registry identifier.
+A portable, registry-independent demo Deployment manifest is provided in the repository: [my-nginx.yaml](my-nginx.yaml)

 ## 4. Apply the manifest
 Create or update the resource: